wlock20/sca2-home-exercises/2_PM/README.md

 Create a static website using HTML and CSS.

-You can add new pages by creating new HTML files in the `View` folder and then adding new route handlers to `index.js`.
-For example, if you create a new `about.html` page, you'll want to add the following route handler:
+You can add new pages by creating new HTML files in the `views` folder and then adding new route handlers to `index.js`.
+For example, if you create a new `about.html` page that a user can access via the `/about` path, you'll want to add the following route handler:

 ```
 app.get("/about", (req, res) => {
-  res.sendFile("about.html");
+  res.sendFile("about.html", { root: views })
-});
+})
 ```

 ## Specification